2009: The weather was ideal for growing ripe grapes!

 COLOUR: Luminous greenish-gold colour.

-BOUQUET: Honay and white fruit (pear and apple)
+NOSE: Honay and white fruit (pear and apple)

 PALATE: Tasty with spicy liquorice and toasted flavours.
 Warm, long aftertaste with really beautiful minerality.